When was the last time you tracked how much money you spent on food each month? I bet you’ll be surprised at what you find.

 10| Buy Blocks Of Cheese Vs Pre-Shredded Cheese

 How often do you buy those bags of pre-shredded cheese at the grocery store?
 Yea, we all do it, but did you know it’s more cost-effective to buy a block of cheese and shred it yourself.
 That’s right, grating your own cheese can save you money.

 The cost of a bag of pre-shredded cheese at a store near us is $2.20.
 A block of the same cheddar cheese is $2.79.
 Now I know what you’re thinking, the block of cheese is more expensive.
 Well, you have to read the fine print…or the labels.

 In a bag of cheese, there are 8 servings, and each serving is 1/4 cup for a total of 2 cups of cheese.
 When you grate your own, there are still eight servings, but the serving size is about 1/2 cup.

 That’s double the servings found in a bag!
 So what did we learn?
 Grate your own cheese to save money.

 11| Leave the Kids, Or Spouse, At Home

-I love my kids more than anything, but whenever I take them to the store I have to be prepared for the fact that ill probably spend an extra $20 that I wouldn’t of spent if I would have left them at home.
+I love my kids more than anything, but whenever I take them to the store, I have to be prepared for the fact that I probably spend an extra $20 that I wouldn’t have spent if I had left them at home.

-Our 4-year-old wants just about everything in the store!
+Our 3-year-old wants just about everything in the store!

 To avoid having to constantly say no and avoid buying excess things I don’t need, I try to do my grocery shopping alone.